cfech/aws-solutions-architect-associate/Exam-notes.md

 - `Amazon DynamoDB `and `Amazon S3 `support gateway endpoints, not interface endpoints.
 With a gateway endpoint you create the endpoint in the `VPC`, attach a policy allowing access to the service, and then specify the route table to create a route table entry in.
 - `Amazon Kinesis` enables you to ingest, buffer, and process streaming data **in real-time.** `Kinesis` can handle any amount of streaming data and process data from hundreds of thousands of sources with very low latencies.
 This is an ideal solution for data ingestion.
 - `Amazon Simple Queue Service (SQS)` is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications. `SQS` eliminates the complexity and overhead associated with managing and operating message-oriented middleware and empowers developers to focus on differentiating work.

+- `AWS Resource Access Manager (RAM)` is a service that enables you to easily and securely share AWS resources with any AWS account or within your `AWS Organization`.
+You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and `Amazon Route 53 Resolver` rules resources with RAM.

+- File Gateway = SMB

+## From Official AWS Practice Exam ##

+- `Amazon Cognito` provides authentication, authorization, and user management for your web and mobile apps.
+Users can sign in directly with a user name and password, or through a trusted third party
+- You can use `AWS STS` to create and provide trusted users with temporary security credentials that can control access to your AWS resources.
+However, `AWS STS` does not control access to an application.
+- For `SnowBalls Edged Device `base price covers the device and 10 days of usage at the on-premises location.
+If the company returns the device within a week, the company pays the base price and the price for data transfer out of AWS.
+- `AWS Shield` provides protection against DDoS attacks.
+Shield cannot be a target of routes in a route table
+- The only way to retrieve instance metadata is to use the `link-local address`, which is 169.254.169.254.
+- `Amazon GuardDuty` is a threat detection service that continuously monitors for malicious activity and anomalous behavior.
+It does not scan for vulnerabilities.
+- You can use `Patch Manager` to apply patches for operating systems and applications
+- `Amazon Inspector `removes the operational overhead that is necessary to configure a vulnerability management solution. `Amazon Inspector `works with both EC2 instances and container images in Amazon ECR to identify potential software vulnerabilities and to categorize the severity of the vulnerabilities
+- This is a pilot light DR strategy.
+This solution recreates an existing application hosting environment in an `AWS Region`.
+This solution turns off most (or all) resources and uses the resources only during tests or when DR failover is necessary.
+RPO and RTO are usually 10s of minutes.
+-  By default, the Application Load Balancer waits 300 seconds before the completion of the deregistration process, which can help in-flight requests to the target become complete.
+To change the amount of time that the Application Load Balancer waits, update the deregistration delay value.
+- Components of a VPN connection:
+    - A `customer gateway` is required for the VPN connection to be established.
+A customer gateway device is set up and configured in the customer's data center.
+    - A` virtual private gateway` is attached to a VPC to create a `site-to-site VPN connection to AWS`.
+You can accept private encrypted network traffic from an on-premises data center into your VPC without the need to traverse the open public internet.